Wayneoween/dndaux.de/docs/glossary-tooltip-usage.md

 ### Troubleshooting:
 - If the default Jekyll action runs instead of your custom workflow, make sure GitHub Pages source is set to "GitHub Actions"
 - Check the Actions tab to see which workflow is running
-- The workflow will show "Auto-process glossary tooltips [skip ci]" commits when processing occurs
+- The workflow will show "Processing glossary tooltips for build..." in the logs

 ## Pre-commit Hook Setup